mrchocoborider/artemis-foxglove/README.md

 The layout sets `meshUpAxis: "y_up"` so the standard glTF Y-up → ROS Z-up conversion is applied to the mesh URDF; if you replace the glb with a Z-up asset (some COLLADA / STL files), flip that to `z_up` or add an `rpy="1.5708 0 0"` to the visual's `<origin>` to compensate.
-The orange arrow on `/orion/pose` stays as a redundant always-visible position marker.
+(The `/orion/pose` arrow is a redundant position marker, but ships hidden in the default layout.)

 ## Navigating the timeline

 The mission spans ~9 days, so 1× playback would take 9 days.
-Some options:
+Options, fastest
+first:

+1. **Photo Stepper** — jump photo-to-photo (or auto-advance as a slideshow).
+Each step seeks the player, so all panels follow.
+This is the intended way to tour the album.
+See the keyboard shortcuts under "What you get".
-1. **Drag the timeline scrubber** — fastest way to jump anywhere.
+2. **Drag the timeline scrubber** — jump anywhere instantly.
+3. **Play** — the layout ships a default playback speed of **60×** (`playbackConfig.speed`),
+so a real-time run still finishes in a few hours rather than nine days.
+Bump it higher in the playback controls.
+4. **Add a Log panel** bound to `/events` for click-to-seek on the headline milestones / per-photo entries.

 ## Inspiration & sources